Revolving Credit Facility and Long-Term Debt

-The Company maintains a mortgage loan with the Bank with a balance of approximately $4.0 million and $4.2 million at September 30, 2019 and December 31, 2018, respectively, secured by the Company’s corporate office building in Vancouver, Washington.
-This loan requires payment of monthly installments of $18,375, bearing interest at the one month LIBOR plus 2.0%, with the unpaid principal balance due July 1, 2022.
+The Company maintains a mortgage loan with the Bank with a balance of approximately $3.8 million and $4.0 million at June 30, 2020 and December 31, 2019, respectively, secured by the Company’s corporate office building in Vancouver, Washington.
+This loan requires payment of monthly installments of $18,375, bearing interest at the one-month LIBOR plus 2.0%, with the unpaid principal balance due July 1, 2022.
 LIBOR likely will no longer be in general use as a reference rate by financial institutions by December 31, 2021.

 The entire disclosure for information about short-term and long-term debt arrangements, which includes amounts of borrowings under each line of credit, note payable, commercial paper issue, bonds indenture, debenture issue, own-share lending arrangements and any other contractual agreement to repay funds, and about the underlying arrangements, rationale for a classification as long-term, including repayment terms, interest rates, collateral provided, restrictions on use of assets and activities, whether or not in compliance with debt covenants, and other matters important to users of the financial statements, such as the effects of refinancing and noncompliance with debt covenants.